We provide members of the medical community with peer counselling and support services in a welcoming, safe, and confidential environment.

 – Any group of physicians, health care institution or medical organization wishing to support the health of its members

-The QPHP can provide support to physicians during transitions that affect their practice, such as retirement, work stoppage, parental leave, or career shift.
+The PAMQ can provide support to physicians during transitions that affect their practice, such as retirement, work stoppage, parental leave, or career shift.

 Consultations with physician advisors are mainly conducted by phone but can also take place in person at our offices or remotely by videoconference.
 Email is used only for scheduling appointments and sending reading materials or resources.

-There is no charge for the QPHP’s counselling and support services.
+There is no charge for the PAMQ’s counselling and support services.
 There may be a fee for group intervention services depending on the nature of the intervention.

 Except for certain activities aimed at students, prevention activities almost always involve a fee.
-This is because the QPHP’s resources are very limited, and it cannot cover the costs of these activities.
+This is because the PAMQ’s resources are very limited, and it cannot cover the costs of these activities.

 Only a few designated individuals are authorized to access the files.
 Physician advisors do not know the identity of clients who consult with their colleagues, and no client information is exchanged between physician advisors except in complex or emergency situations to help find the best solutions for the client, and only once they have been informed.